Infectious Disease Control

 - The population at risk was large.

-Stage 4: Test hypotheses through analysis of surveillance data or special studies
+Step 6: Test hypotheses through analysis of surveillance data or special studies

 Dr. Snow and the pump

 John Snow was a British physician considered by many to be the father of epidemiology.
 He identified the source of the London cholera outbreak of 1854 that killed 500 people over a ten day period.
-Snow plotted the location of all the cholera deaths on a map of central London and interviewed seventy-seven surviving cases.
+Snow plotted the location of the cholera deaths on a map and interviewed seventy-seven surviving cases.
 He noticed that a water pump located on Broad Street was in the centre of the area where most cases lived.
 Cases in outlying areas also tended to draw their water on Broad Street, ironically because of its reputation for pure water.

 Although, at the time, cholera was thought to be caused by bad air, Snow’s work led him to suspect an association with water.
 He convinced the local council to remove the handle of the Broad Street pump and, according to legend, this stopped the epidemic.
-In fact, although Snow’s work was a breakthrough in surveillance and intervention, the epidemic was almost over by the time the handle was removed.
+In fact, although Snow’s work was a breakthrough in surveillance, hypothesis formation, and intervention, the epidemic was almost over by the time the handle was removed.

-Stage 5: Draw conclusions and re-adjust hypothesis and control measures
+Step 7: Draw conclusions and re-adjust hypothesis and control measures

-Stage 6: Plan for long-term prevention and control
+Step 8: Plan for long-term prevention and control

 Legislative controls are sometimes needed.
-For instance, the 2008 outbreak of listeriosis in Canada resulted in discussions about legislative control on food manufacturers.
+For instance, the 2008 outbreak of listeriosis in Canada resulted in discussion of legislative control on food manufacturers.
 At other times, adequate application of controls and guidelines is needed.
-For instance, in the case of the water borne illnesses in the Kashechewan First Nations community (see Chapter 10 Illustration box: An environmental hazard in a First Nations Community), recommendations to prevent further problems included upgrading the water treatment plant as well as the water treatment processes, training of personnel, and improved procedures for identifying and correcting problems.
+For instance, in the case of the water borne illnesses in the Kashechewan First Nations community (see Chapter 10 Illustration box: “An environmental hazard …”), recommendations to prevent further problems included upgrading the water treatment plant as well as the water treatment processes, training of personnel, and improved procedures for identifying and correcting problems.

 Immunization

-Vaccination is effective and also one of the safest interventions in medicine.
-Vaccines are absolutely contraindicated in only three situations.
-The first is when there has been an anaphylactic reaction to a previous dose of the same vaccine.
-The second and third apply to live attenuated vaccines only: these should not be given to people who are immunosuppressed and they should not be given to pregnant women.
-Most reactions to vaccine are minor and do not preclude giving the same vaccine subsequently.
-Such reactions include pain or swelling at the injection site, rash or fever after injection.
-As most vaccines are given to children when rashes and fevers are common, it can be difficult to decide if reactions are due to the vaccine or if they would have happened anyway.
-More serious reactions can be allergic or neurological.
-While these are not absolute contraindications to future vaccinations, they should cause careful assessment of the patient and the risks and benefits of future vaccination must be analysed.
+Vaccination is effective and is one of the safest interventions in medicine.
+Vaccines are absolutely contraindicated in very few situations.
+One is when there has been an anaphylactic reaction to a previous dose of the same vaccine.
+A second and third apply to live attenuated vaccines only: these should not be given to people who are immunosuppressed and they should not be given to pregnant women.

 Some vaccine side-effects